Advantages of wind energy

-It’s cleaner, safer, and more abundant.
+Wind energy is cleaner, safer, and more abundant.
 And, unlike North Sea oil, it will never actually run out.
-Britain has 40 per cent of Europe’s wind resource, we have enough of it to power the whole country several times over.
+Britain has 40 per cent of Europe’s wind resource: we have enough of it to power the whole country several times over.

-Wind energy has been harnessed for centuries of course (just think of sailing boats and traditional windmills).
-Even the idea of using it to make electricity is not so new (the idea first seems to have come about in the Second World War).
+Wind energy has been harnessed for centuries (just think of sailing boats and traditional windmills) – so its importance has been known for a long time.
+Even the idea of using wind to make electricity is not so new; the idea first seems to have come about in the Second World War.

-It’s the technology that’s relatively new and which has enabled this to happen in a big way now.
-Making onshore wind power the most technologically advanced, commercially viable and proven of all the renewable energy technologies available to us.
+The technology has moved on quite a bit since then though – and making onshore wind power is now the most technologically advanced, commercially viable and proven of all renewable energy technologies available to us.

-Modern wind turbines are superb examples of engineering, efficiently and effectively converting wind power into electricity – operating more hours in one typical year than an average car works in it’s entire lifetime.
+Modern windmills are superb examples of engineering, efficiently and effectively converting wind power into electricity – operating more hours in one typical year than an average car works in its entire lifetime.

-In short, windmills harness a resource that Britain has lots of, to make an energy source we use lots of (electricity) and they do so with no pollution and with no chance of ever running out of puff – wind energy won't run out on us.
-This is why we should use it.
-It’s an indigenous, clean, endless energy source.
+So why do we need wind energy?
+In short, windmills harness a resource that Britain has lots of, to make an energy source we use lots of (electricity), and they do so with no pollution and with no chance of ever running out of puff – wind energy won't run out on us.
+Its importance is obvious: it’s an indigenous, clean, endless energy source.

 And if you’re wondering about wind energy pros and cons, just have a look at our wind parks - you’ll see the benefits of wind turbines in action right there.
 Our windmills prevent thousands of tonnes of carbon dioxide from entering the atmosphere and power thousands of homes with green energy every year using Britain’s greatest natural resource.